 Where to Eat Nearby

 If you are visiting the Duomo around meal time it is important to plan out where you want to eat.
-If you are having a fancy meal, you probably want to reserve a table but otherwise walks-ins are welcome in Florence.
+If you are having a fancy meal, you probably want to reserve a table but otherwise, walk-ins are welcome in Florence.
+You’ll find some great options below, but you can also check out our annually updated list of the best restaurants near the Cathedral in Florence.

 Coquinarius €€ – Authentic cuisine right in the middle of Florence.
 They also have an extensive wine list!